How is money created?

 However, the monetary base only accounts for a small share of total money in circulation.
 Most of the money we use is created by commercial banks when they lend money.
 When a commercial bank issues a new loan to its customers and credits their current accounts with the corresponding amount, it is creating "inside money".
 This money will be used to buy goods or make investments and will eventually end up being deposited in other bank accounts.
 Conversely, when customers pay off their debts, that inside money is destroyed.

 To ensure that this process does not repeat itself endlessly and that the money in circulation does not exceed the desired amount (which would have an adverse impact on price stability and lead to inflation), the process of creating money is controlled and regulated by central banks and other supervisory authorities.
-Central banks set minimum reserve requirements, which commercial banks must satisfy with cash holdings at the central bank.
-Minimum reserve requirements establish a minimum liquidity ratio (as a percentage of a bank’s customer deposits), meaning the minimum percentage of liquid assets that must be held at the central bank, thus limiting the amount of money that commercial banks can lend and, therefore, create.
-A number of additional regulations on banks’ capital and solvency also limit the creation of inside money.
+Central banks set their official interest rates, influencing the amount of money that commercial banks create.
+Additionally, there are various regulations regarding bank capital and solvency, as well as minimum reserve requirements, which limit the creation of bank money.